chanwwei/Data-Visualisation-Project/README.md

 # Data Visualisation Projects
+ Project Aims:
- Project aims: To build a visualisation dashboard using Microsoft Power BI to derive insights from the sales data of a coffee chain.
+To build a visualisation dashboard using Microsoft Power BI to derive insights from the sales data of a coffee chain.

 Below highlights several dashboards that has been built:
 - The *sales overview dashboard* is a visual representation of sales data and it provides an overview of the coffee chain’s key performance indicators